smthemex/ComfyUI_StoryDiffusion/README.md

 --Idnumber: How many roles are used, currently only supporting 1 or 2;
 --Sa32_degree/sa64_degree: an adjustable parameter for the attention layer;
 --Img_width/img_height: The height and width dimensions of the drawing.
+--photomake_mode: choice v1 or v2 model;
 --reset_txt2img: Fixed an error where continuous rendering is not possible when using MS. You need to set "reset_txt2img" to Ture, which will replace the scheduler

 --<Storydiffusion_Sampler>---
 --Pipe/info: The interface that must be linked;
 --Image: The interface that must be linked to the image generation diagram.
 For dual roles, please follow the example and use the built-in image batch node in comfyUI;
 --Character prompt: The prompt for the character, [character name] must be at the beginning.
-If using the graphic mode, the keyword "img" must be added, such as a man img;
+If using the graphic mode, the keyword "img" must be added, such as a man img;if using  chinese prompt, need["角色名"] or ['角色名']
 --Scene prompts: The prompt for the scene description, [character name], must start at the beginning.
 It is best for both characters to appear once in the first two lines.
 [NC] At the beginning, the character does not appear (suitable for non character scenes).
 When (character A and character B), MS diffusion's dual character mode is enabled, and and the spaces before and after it cannot be ignored# Used for segmented prompt, rendering the entire segment, but only outputting the prompt after #;
 --Split prompt: The symbol for splitting the prompt, which does not take effect when it is empty.
 It is used to normalize paragraphs when the prompt is external.
 For example, when you pass in 10 lines of text, the hyphen may not be correct, but using a hyphen, such as ";", can effectively distinguish each line.
 --Negative prompt: only effective when img_style is No_style;
 --Seed/steps/cfg: suitable for commonly used functions in comfyUI;
---Ip-adapter_strength: img2img controls the weight of ip-adapter in graph generation;
+--Ip-adapter_strength: img2img controls the weight of ip-adapter in graph generation,only using in kolors;
 --Style_strength'ratio: Style weight control, which controls from which step the style takes effect.
 When the style consistency is not good, you can try increasing or decreasing this parameter;
 --Encoder'repo: Only valid when two characters are in the same image.
 If you want to use a local model, be sure to use X:/XXX/XXX/laion/CLIP ViT bigG-14-laion2B-39B-b160k, which must be "/";
 --Role-scale: only effective when two characters are in the same image, controlling the weight of the characters in the image;